 - Paint away!

+White walls are great, but with this high ceiling, I really wanted to add some color for a striking contrast.
 I used a paint sprayer to get a smooth and even finish for this shiplap project.
 When spraying above your head overspray gets on EVERYTHING!
 Make sure you tape off anything and everything you don't want paint to get on.
 I also use a drop cloth to cover all the furniture.
+This paint sprayer is a great option.

 The MDF shiplap boards were already primed so I went straight to the paint.
 I am using a Graco Magnum x-7 to spray my ceilings.
-An extension nozzle is super helpful to spray it from the ground.
+An extension nozzle is the best way to spray it from the ground.

 The shiplap ceiling is done!
-It's amazing what any type of accent walls (or ceiling) can do for a space.
-I love how much character impacts the rest of the room.
+It's amazing what any type of accent walls (or ceiling) can do for an entire space.
+You can also try this design on a drop ceiling or a vaulted ceiling.
+I love how much character impacts the rest of the room, regardless of ceiling height or room size.
 Check out what else I built for this room.

 Leave a Reply